scholacantorum/public-site/concerts/carmina/index.md

 ---
 _Fortune, Empress of the World_

-Hear Carl Orff&rsquo;s masterwork _Carmina Burana_ performed by Schola Cantorum and Singers from the Palo Alto High School Choirs with dual pianos and percussion.
+Hear Carl Orff&rsquo;s masterwork _Carmina Burana_ performed by Schola Cantorum and Singers from the Palo Alto High School Choirs with two pianos and percussion.